BeameryHQ/ddd-ts/README.md

 > ℹ️  When required, this can be replaced with a more advanced setup using something like RabbitMQ, Kafka, etc.

-> ⚠️  This packages does not yet support external event queues; Support will be added in a future release.
+> ⚠️  This library does not yet support external event queues; Support will be added in a future release.

-The `DomainEventsBroker` manages all `AggregateRoot`s which have notified it that they have `DomainEvent`(s) to be triggered.
+The `DomainEventsBroker` manages all `AggregateRoot`s which have notified it that they have `DomainEvent`(s) to be dispatched.

 As outlined above, registering `AggregateRoot`s with the `DomainEventsBroker` happens automatically via the relevant `AggregateRoot`.
 Manual interaction with the `DomainEventsBroker` is only required when: